Quick Answer: How to Calculate NUST Aggregate 2026

 Why Knowing Required NET Marks Matters

-- Prepare without a clear score target
+- Studying without a clear score goal

-- You can decide whether to retake NET
+- Deciding whether to retake the NET

-- Adjust program preferences early
+- Adjusting program preferences early

-- Set a clear preparation goal instead of guessing
+- Setting a clear goal for preparation

-How to Interpret Your NUST Aggregate
+How to Interpret Your NUST Aggregate (Merit Position)

 | Aggregate Range | What It Usually Means |